aroberge/avantpy/docs/html/_sources/tracebacks_upper.rst.txt

        5:

-    The AvantPy 'NOBREAK' keyword can only be used as a replacement of ELSE (Python: else) with a matching FOR or WHILE loop (Python: for/while).
+    The AvantPy 'NOBREAK' keyword can only be used as a replacement of 'ELSE' (Python: else) with a matching 'FOR' or 'WHILE' loop (Python: for/while).

 RepeatFirstError